Claude vs GPT-4 vs DeepL for Translation: 2025 Comparison

 WMT24 Translation Competition Results

-- GPT-4 followed closely in second place
+- GPT-4 came in a close second overall

 Lokalise Blind Study